cloudant/sync-cordova-plugin/README.md

+# THIS LIBRARY IS NOT SUPPORTED AND IS NO LONGER MAINTAINED

 # Cloudant Sync - Cordova Plugin

 **Applications use Cloudant Sync to store, index and query local JSON data on a